15 Ways To Instantly Tell If Someone Has Strong Moral Values

 14. They set boundaries with toxic people.

 As I mentioned, family members can be toxic—so can “friends,” coworkers, etc. People with strong morals value all humans, even if they are toxic, but they also recognize the value in themselves.
-They respect themselves enough to set proper boundaries with unhealthy people.
+They respect themselves enough to set proper boundaries with unhealthy people, according to the Center for Shared Insight.

 15. They refuse to cut corners.